temujin9/mezovy/npcs/unseelie/queen of air and darkness.md

     - Badb is aka Baba Sutemos: Grandmother Shadow, the face given to thieves guilds
     - Macha is the Exilarch of Air, name TBD
   - Mór-Ríoghain: translates great queen, phantom queen, or sea queen (ref to her origin as sea king's daughter)
+  - Triune goddess that is a succession of hosts with longevity
+    - All just Vasilisa in a new form, backed up by Simulacrum of others which hides when she's about?
+    - Others are the two biggest members of her own circle, the Blood and Night hags?
+    - Badb, Macha, Nemain, Anand: names of different aspects (maybe rename Badb to Bryna, meaning raven instead of crow)
 - All of the Disney Evil Queens
   - Maleficent (Sleeping Beauty) - fae queen, curses kingdoms for royal snubs
     - There's also the a jealous stepmother in the original story, possibly the original queen mother